 In some older properties water connections, typically made of iron or lead, were installed to the rear of the property and are often referred to as back yard service connections.
 The pipework due to age and deteriorating condition are a significant source of leakage and reduced levels of service.
 Back yard services are usually shared, running through a number of neighbouring properties making it difficult to detect and repair leaks.
 Since all properties share a connection, leaks and bursts affect all properties usually resulting in low pressure.

-The works involve the decommissioning of approximately 1624m of old problematic back yard water mains.
-940m of new water mains will be constructed along the public road and new service connections will be installed from the new water main to each customers property.
-The communities to benefit from these improvement works are:
+The works involved the decommissioning of approximately 1624m of old problematic back yard water mains.
+940m of new water mains were constructed along the public road and new service connections were installed from the new water main to each customers property.
+The communities that benefited these improvement works are:

 - Upper Grattan Park